-Sometimes, chemical engineers are called "universal engineers" because their knowledge base and abilities are so broad.
+Chemical engineers are sometimes called "universal engineers" because their knowledge base and abilities are so broad.
 They have all the basic engineering training in mathematics and physics as well as an in-depth mastery of chemistry and biology.

 What does a Chemical Engineer do?

 A chemical engineer influences various areas of technology by thinking of and designing processes for producing, transforming, and transporting materials.
 Before a chemical engineer brings these materials to full scale production, there is plenty of experimentation in the laboratory.